 The winter carnival in Quebec is not the only reason you should visit Quebec City, however.
 It is truly one of the prettiest cities in North America.
 Part of the beauty of this 400 year old city is the European charm of its narrow cobblestone streets, and the historic stone buildings within its fortified stone walls.

 The Old City (Le Vieux Québec), is in fact the only walled city north of Mexico.
 These days, with no great need to defend against attacks, you will find the gates open and the streets full of lively cafes, art galleries, fine restaurants and lovely hotels.

-I would love to show you all the things we enjoyed with our kids in this beautiful city during the Quebec Winter Carnival.
-If you are in a hurry, you can simply watch this 2 minute video.
+I would love to show you all the things we enjoyed with our kids in this beautiful city during the Quebec Winter Carnaval.
+If you are in a hurry, you can simply watch this Winter Carnival of Quebec video (2 min).
 Otherwise, please read on.